shamimaaktar1/ADDMQSA/README.md

 #### Modeling Decision Models

 <p>
 The decision flow is represented using the Inclusive, Exclusive, and Parallel gateways from the Business Process Model and Notation (BPMN).
 Each area of quantum software architecture design is depicted using a grey box.
 A circle marks the commencement of a decision process.
-Inclusive gateways initiate multiple outgoing paths in a decision process, while Exclusive gateways activate a sin- gle outgoing path.
+Inclusive gateways initiate multiple outgoing paths in a decision process, while Exclusive gateways activate a single outgoing path.
 Conversely, Parallel gateways facilitate several concurrent outgoing paths in the decision process.
 Rounded rectangles denote the patterns and strategies associated with a quantum software architecture design area.
 A bidirectional arrow indicates a “complements” relationship between two patterns or strategies.
 An octagon and a dashed arrow symbolize constraints for each pattern or strategy.
 The positive and negative influences of each pattern or strategy on the quality attributes are signified by plus (+) and minus (-) signs, respectively.
 </p>
 <br>
 <br>